hsaginor/slingnodejs/README.md

 If you are trying this out on AEM author then go to Apache Felix Components page (http://localhost:4502/system/console/components) and disable CSRFFilter.
 Otherwise you will get an error.
 The demo application does not handle AEM CSRF token (sorry).

-**The first time you open the demo page client side JavaScript may not load.
-Try to refresh.
-This is a bug - client side JavaScript bundle has not compiled yet.**

 ## Server Side Rendering Objects

 The following variables are available to scripts for server side rendering.